Slider0007/test-release/README.md

 There are different ways to flash the microcontroller:
 - [Espressif Flash Tool](https://www.espressif.com/sites/default/files/tools/flash_download_tool_3.9.5.zip)<br>
 - [ESPtool (command-line tool)](https://docs.espressif.com/projects/esptool/en/latest/esp32/esptool/index.html)
-- Web installer is not yet supported by this fork

-Check readme file in firmware package and [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/) for more information.<br>
+Check readme file in firmware package and [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/#manual-flashing) for further details.

-### 4. Prepare SD Card Content
+#### Step 2: Installation Of SD Card Content
 A SD card is mandatory to operate the device because of internal device memory is insufficient to handle all necessary files.
 Therefore the SD card needs to be preloaded with some file content to be able to operate the device.<br>

 ⚠️ Make sure, SD card is formated properly (FAT or FAT32 file system).<br>